States blast Trump administration coal plan, mull lawsuits

 HARTFORD, Conn.
-(AP) — States with a history of fighting air pollution from coal-fired power plants are denouncing the Trump administration’s move to scale back restrictions on emissions, with some threatening court challenges.
+(AP) — States with a history of fighting air pollution generated by coal-fired power plants on Tuesday criticized a move by President Donald Trump’s administration to scale back federal restrictions on emissions, with some threatening court challenges.

-Illinois Attorney General Lisa Madigan pledged Tuesday to “take legal action to ensure the federal government does its job” to protect the environment and people’s health.
-She warned the administration’s move will have “disastrous consequences.”
+Illinois Attorney General Lisa Madigan was among those who pledged to “take legal action to ensure the federal government does its job” to protect the environment and people’s health.
+She warned the Republican administration’s move will have “disastrous consequences.”
+New York Attorney General Barbara Underwood also vowed to sue the Environmental Protection Agency if the plan is approved.
+Both are Democrats.

+“If the Trump administration’s proposal to dismantle the Clean Power Plan is adopted, we will work with our state and local partners to file suit to block it — in order to protect New Yorkers, and all Americans, from the increasingly devastating impacts of climate change,” Underwood said.

 Most Read Nation & World Stories